AliRajab12/AliRajab12/README.md

 - 👋 Hi, I’m Ali Rajab
-- 👀 I’m interested in software development (Web & Android)
+- 👀 I’m interested in making people's life easier using the software.
-- 🌱 I’m currently learning mobile app development using Flutter
+- 🌱 I’m currently learning mobile app development using Flutter framework, with some attention to architecting apps on AWS cloud.
 - 💞️ I’m looking to collaborate on different projects that cover variants aspects of software development
 - 📫 You can reach me either on Linkedin https://www.linkedin.com/in/ali-rajab or directly at alirajab.dev@gmail.com